studersi/test-4/Tutorial-07-README.md

 Average:   0.0342        Median   0.0000         Standard deviation   0.3185
 ```

 Accordingly, of the 10,000 incoming requests, just under 2,500 requests violated one or more rules.
-Altogether, there are over 5,400 rule violations, which represent a large quantity when you consider that these are the violations we have to deal with.
+Altogether, there are over 5,400 rule violations, which represent a large quantity when you consider that these are the violations we have to handle.
 At 114 times a score of 3, the responses look better, but the false positives on the request side are threatening to overwhelm us.
 What we need is a plan to make the problem manageable.
 Let’s start with a graphical representation of the statistics presented above.
 This isn‘t really necessary, but helps us in the following conceptual consideration:

 ![Anomaly Scores Distribution](./incoming-anomaly-scores-distribution.png)

 I used a logarithmic scale to keep some of the smaller values for requests with no rule violations from disappearing entirely.
 On the x-axis we see the number of requests with a particular anomaly score.
 The weight clearly lies on the left, where over a thousand requests scored a 3 and then several hundred scored a 6, etc. The quantity of these requests may be upsetting at first, but in terms of the number of rule violations, a 3 can be scored by violating a single rule.

 This looks different on the right side of the graph.
 Scoring a 90 means having to violate 15 to 20 rules.
-The number of overall requests is significantly lower here, but each of them violate a great number of rules.
+The number of overall requests is significantly lower here, but each of them violate a large number of rules.

 If we look at the graph as a whole, then the left side dominates in terms of numbers.
 But in terms of the anomaly limits we want to lower, then the requests on the left bother us barely at all, while the false alarms appearing on the right will keep us from lowering the anomaly limit to a score below one hundred.
-Specifically: If we want to lower the limit to 90, we have to manage the five requests with an anomaly score of 91.
-If we want to get to 85 after that, then we have to manage the request with a score of 89 and the 28 requests that scored 86.
-Lowering it to 80 means dealing with requests with scores of 84, 83 and 81.
+Specifically: If we want to lower the limit to 90, we have to handle the five requests with an anomaly score of 91.
+If we want to get to 85 after that, then we have to handle the request with a score of 89 and the 28 requests that scored 86.
+Lowering it to 80 means considering the scores of 84, 83 and 81.
 And so on.

-If we start on the right side of the graph, we can then work through the false alarms in manageable steps and have an immediate improvement allowing us to lower the anomaly limits.
+If we start on the right side of the graph, we can then work through the false alarms in manageable steps and see an immediate improvement which allows us to lower the anomaly limits.

-This means that out of the big heap of data we have to deal with five requests and will then be able to lower the anomaly limit immediately afterwards without having to account for legitimate users being blocked.
+This means that out of the big heap of data we have to handle five requests and will then be able to lower the anomaly limit immediately afterwards without having worry about legitimate users being blocked.
 In practice, I recommend exercising extreme caution at this stage (so, in our case, not something like an immediate reduction to 90, but perhaps to 100; a safety margin is a good idea).
 Even if some things are being blocked now and then, we can be certain that it won’t happen very often.
-Because the majority of requests on the service being managed will have significantly lower anomaly scores.
+Because the majority of requests being handled by the service will have significantly lower anomaly scores.

 ###Step 5: Determining the ModSec Core Rules violated and deriving ignore rules